wannabedevio/unique-blob-cursor-with-background-images/README.md

 # Unique Blob Cursor with Background Images

-In this blog post, we'll explore a unique website navigation experience that combines HTML, CSS, and JavaScript to create a distinctive cursor-driven interaction.
+In this blog post, we'll explore a unique website navigation experience that combines HTML, CSS, and JavaScript to create a distinctive blob cursor interaction.

 ![Blob Cursor with Background Images](/assets/img/unique-blob-cursor-with-background-images.png)